marioisbeck/iGEM_Wageningen_UR_2016/README.md

 ## pDusk + constitutive mazF/ pDawn + constitutive mazE Simulation
 Further analysis to implement the mazEF toxin-antitoxin system was done by using the pDusk_pDawn_mazEF_parameter_estimation.m file for the parameter estimation and the pDusk_pDawn_mazEF_evaluation.m can be used to evaluate the 1000 parameter set results.

-Further documentation can be found in the files themselves.